-since, by Proposition \ref{ccsq} it consists of the objects $X \in \D^{\hat{K}^n_{1,2}}$ such that the square (\ref{square1}) is cartesian.
-Then, as in the previous step, since we are working with stable derivators, we can conclude that the essential image of the functor $(i^n_{1,2})_*(i^n_{1,3})_!$ coincides with the essential image of $(i^n_{1,1})_!$ and we get the desired equivalence given by the following composition of functors
+Indeed, by Proposition \ref{ccsq}, it consists of the objects $X \in \D^{\hat{K}^n_{1,2}}$ such that the square (\ref{square1}) is cartesian.
+By an analogous reasoning as in the previous step, this implies that the essential image of the functor $(i^n_{1,2})_*(i^n_{1,3})_!$ coincides with the essential image of $(i^n_{1,1})_!$.
+Thus, the desired equivalence is obtained as the following composition of functors